July 11, 2021

 August 18, 2020

 As the case numbers rise we are reminded to stay vigilant in our social life and to be level-headed and responsible in our actions.
-Many are suffering from some "covid fatigue" and are struggling with ways to cope with the stress of the pandemic.
+Many are suffering from "covid fatigue" and are struggling with ways to cope with the stress of the pandemic.
 We can definitely relate as it affects us all.
 Here at the office, we are fortunate enough to be able to rely on the systems we put in place.
-Our enhanced protocol and strict adherence to the rules we have all agreed to follow, give us a sense of relief.
+Our enhanced protocol and strict adherence to the rules we have committed to gives us a sense of relief.
 This is our new normal and we have embraced it.

-As most of our patients are aware, we are seeing patients for hygiene appointments.
+As most of our patients are aware, we are now seeing patients for hygiene appointments.
 At this point it is still hand instrumentation only, no cavitron and no polish.
 Luckily, the therapeutic value lies in the scaling and root planing.
 We are very cautious as a team, so although there are some offices that are providing these services, we just have not decided to do this yet.
-Where ever we can, we want to limit aerosol production.
+Whenever we can, we want to limit aerosol production.

 June 9, 2020

 Come Get Your Phase 2 Cleanings!

 We are happy to announce the re-opening our hygiene program next week.
 Availability will be limited so we deeply appreciate your patience in the process.
 Dr. Pranata will review your chart to determine that your need qualifies you to take priority in scheduling a cleaning during this time.
 If you qualify, please book an appointment only if you are comfortable.
 If you have decided that staying home is in your best interest, we support you.

 At the office we have adjusted our schedule by creating hygiene-only days and times to control the flow of people and to manage physical distancing.
 We are carefully screening each patient and limiting entry into the office in order to keep ourselves and our patients safe.
 Read below to see what else we are doing to keep our space safe.

 And We're Back!